 In Paul’s words the unequally yoked married couple cannot have a partnership any more than can righteousness and lawlessness.
 They cannot have fellowship any more than could light with darkness.
 Their marriage will be as harmonious as our Lord Jesus Christ with ungodliness.
 They cannot have agreement any more than could the temple of God with idols.
 Unequally yoked married couples will not enjoy any commonality in their relationship to one another (from 2 Corinthians 6:14-15 NASB).

 The Psalmist said of those who are not born-again, “Do I not hate those who hate You, O Lord?
 And do I not loathe those who rise up against You?
 I hate them with the utmost hatred; They have become my enemies” (Psalm 139:21-22 NASB).
 Again the Psalmist says, “Be gracious to us, O Lord, be gracious to us, for we are greatly filled with contempt.
 Our soul is greatly filled with the scoffing of those who are at ease, and with the contempt of the proud” (Psalm 123:3-4 NASB).
 And again, “They did not destroy the peoples, as the Lord commanded them, but they mingled with the nations and learned their practices, and served their idols, which became a snare to them” (Psalm 106:34-36 NASB).
-Literally hundreds of biblical texts describe the enmity between God’s children and sons of Satan, but time allows for just one more:
+Literally hundreds of biblical texts describe the enmity between God’s children and sons of Adam, but time allows for just one more: